 - Do not force your interests on them - It is only natural that you as a parent may want to pass on your passion to your children.
 However, you must remember that children have their own dynamic interests that you may have no awareness of.
 See this as an opportunity for you to learn a new skill, hobby, or interest and in doing so, you’re building something in tandem with your child!

-- Give them space to explore - If you have catered to your child’s interests, be prepared not to see results or performance instantly.
-Skills and interests need to be honed and honing is a time-intensive process.
+- Give them space to explore - If you cater to your child's interests, be prepared not to see instant results or performance.
+Honing skills and interests is a time-intensive process.
 If you monitor your child for results, then they feel pressured to perform without having had enough time or space to explore these interests and they may feel like they are not good enough to pursue them at all!

 - Feedback time - One way to really encourage instead of pressure your child is to schedule a regular feedback session with them.
 Do this exercise once a week so they can tell you where they are struggling, if they need more support from you or if they feel burnt out by their workload.
 This is also a good time to teach your child that you are open to receiving feedback as well!